 Setting Up a Product Subscription

 With subscriptions, you have the option of Simple Subscription and Variable Subscription

 As you can see there are several options here for how you can control your subscription price.
-The drop down menu gives you several variables for the number of days, weeks, months or years.
+The drop down menu gives you several variables for the number of days, weeks, months or years, as well as options for expiration by number of months.
 Sign-up fee is optional if different than the subscription fee and setting a free trial or a sale price is easy to do.